President Donald Trump promoted Trump Accounts during a summit on Jan. 28 to highlight the program’s official launch on July 5, 2026.

 There won’t be any penalty if the child withdraws money for a qualified expense such as college or buying a home.

-A parent will not be able to access their child’s account.
+A parent will not be able to access his or her child’s account after the child turns 18.